 - ACT: 1808

 - CSS Profile (only if you're applying for need-based financial assistance).
 If you choose to submit a PROFILE, use the school code 3279.

 Once you've submitted your application, we'll send you an email with information about how to log in to our applicant portal where you can check the status of your materials, see if anything is missing and receive updates.
-You're responsible for verifying that we have received all the necessary materials to complete your application by the deadline, so remember to double-check.
+You'll be responsible for verifying that we have received all the necessary materials to complete your application by the deadline, so please be sure to double-check.